 Queenstown is renowned globally as a hub for adventure, and the town has developed a reputation as the place to experience the best of New Zealand’s outdoors!

-Verbier in the 4 Valleys is Switzerland’s largest resort, and one of the World’s largest linked ski areas.
-Its off-piste skiing should be on every skier's bucket list!
+Verbier located in the Four Valleys is Switzerland’s largest resort, and one of the world’s largest linked ski areas.

 Winner of New Zealand's Best Ski Resort 3 years in a row, Mt Hutt is a real Kiwi experience resort with amazing terrain to suit everyone!